UBM Pilots in the United States

 Name | When? | Who? | How many? | What? | How much? | How funded? |

-Parking District (Portland, OR) | Since 2017 | Residents and employees in central city parking districts | 6,500 | Funds allocated by mode | ~$66/month (max.) | Parking permit fees and negotiated lower pricing |
+Parking District (Portland, OR) | Since 2017 | Residents and employees in central city parking districts | 6,500+ | Funds allocated by mode | Varies by year, up to $868 value as of 2025 | Parking permit fees and negotiated lower pricing |

-New Mover (Portland, OR) | Since 2022 | Residents moving into new multi-unit buildings in TOD zones | N/A | Funds allocated by mode | ~$17-$26/month (more for income-qualified) | Developer fees |
+New Mover (Portland, OR) | Since 2022 | Residents moving into new multi-unit buildings in TOD zones | No Data | Funds allocated by mode | Varies by year, $508 value as of 2025 | Developer fees |

-Affordable Housing (Portland, OR) | 2019-2022 | Affordable housing residents | 1,000 | Funds flexible across modes and funds allocated by mode | ~$31/month | Local agency |
+Transportation Wallet: Access for All (Portland, OR) | Phase 1: 2019-2022 Current: Since 2022 | Phase 1: Affordable housing residents Current: Income-qualified CBO clients or residents of eligible parking districts | 1,000+ (annual) | Funds flexible across modes and funds allocated by mode | Phase 1: ~$31/month Current: $400+ value depending on option selected | Phase 1: Local agency Current: Local taxes |

 Affordable Housing (Sacramento, CA) | Since 2017 | Affordable housing residents who cannot drive | 150 (annual) | Funds flexible across modes | $100/month | State air quality and local agency |